 SAP’s recent announcements reveals a pivotal shift in the company, including the new strategy for SAP Business Technology Platform (aka SAP BTP), the business platform which is the foundation of the Intelligent Enterprise.
 RISE with SAP is also a bold change, a new business model for the market, the best concierge service that companies can get for their digital transformation.

-Within this reinvented context, we invite you for an exciting mission: what about learning how to implement a complete “SAP BTP Showcase”, grounded on a real business case, using real data, thus elaborating an end-to-end demonstration flowing multiple SAP BTP products related to SAP Data & Analytics Solutions in the Cloud?
+Within this reinvented context, we invite you for an exciting mission: what about learning how to implement a complete “SAP BTP Showcase”, grounded on a real business case, using real data, thus elaborating an end-to-end demonstration flowing multiple SAP BTP products related to SAP HANA Database & Analytics Solutions in the Cloud?

 Running all steps exposed in this blog, you should be able to: